RagnarB83/ash-documentation/docs/_build/html/_sources/thermochemistry.rst.txt

 thermochemistry corrections
 ##############################################################################

-Thermochemistry corrections are automatically calculated (return object) when either a Numfreq or Anfreq job is requested.
+Thermochemistry corrections are automatically calculated when either a Numfreq or Anfreq job is requested.

 .. code-block:: python